autistic-symposium/searcher-cowswap-py/README.md

 * One-leg limit price trade.
     - In this type of order (`orders/instance_1.json`), we have a limit price and one reserve (`A -> C`), so it's a straightforward solution.
-* Two-legs limit price trade for a single execution paths.
+* Two-legs limit price trade for a single execution path.
     - In this type of order (`orders/instance_2.json`), we have a two-legs trade (`A -> B -> C`) but with only one option for each leg, so we simply walk the legs without the need for optimization.
 * Two-legs limit price trade for multiple execution paths.
     - In this type of order (`orders/instance_3.json`), we have a two-legs trade (`A -> B -> C`) but with multiple pool options for each leg (`B1`, `B2`, `B3`, etc), so we complete the order by dividing the order through multiple paths to optimize for total surplus.